kreatolinux/src/man/kpkg_run.8.md

 * RELEASE: Release of your package.
 It will also be on the info command and updating it will result in kpkg upgrading the package.
 * SOURCES: Source URL's of your package.
 Can be seperated by ' ' like `https://test.url https://test.url2`.
 Also supports git URL's as shown by the second source.
 * DEPENDS: Dependencies of your package.
 Seperated by space.
 You can also specify versions for your dependencies such as `test<=1.8.1`, `test=1.8.1`, `test>=1.8.1`, `test<1.8.1`, `test>1.8.1`.
 * BUILD_DEPENDS: Build dependencies of your package.
 Seperated by space.
 * SHA256SUM: sha256sum output of the sources.
 Should align with sources.
 Can also be seperated by ' '.
 Doesnt support git URL's yet.
+* SHA512SUM: sha512sum output of the sources.
+Should align with sources.
+Can also be seperated by ' '.
+Doesnt support git URL's yet.
+* B2SUM: b2sum output of the sources.
+Should align with sources.
+Can also be seperated by ' '.
+Doesnt support git URL's yet.
 * DESCRIPTION: Description of the package.
 It will be on the info command.

 ## FUNCTIONS